What to Do When an Elderly Person is Refusing to Eat

 As the UK’s longest-serving introductory live-in care agency, we have been providing compassionate live-in care to those who need it since 1959 – all from the comfort of their own homes.

 Give us a call today on 01293 224 706.
-Our experienced team is on hand to help from Monday to Friday, 8 am to 6 pm.
+Our experienced team is on hand to help from Monday to Friday, 9am to 6pm / Saturday & Sunday, 9am to 5pm.
 Alternatively, contact us through our online enquiry form.